Fortescue apologises for clearing land on Aboriginal sacred site

 It added, “WGAC is concerned by yet another example of poor conduct by a mining company and the apparent disregard for Aboriginal cultural heritage.”

-WGAC chairman Glenn Camille requested that the Western Australian government prosecute Fortescue, in a letter to Minster for Aboriginal Affairs Ben Wyatt, reviewed by Reuters.
+WGAC chairman Glenn Camille requested that the Western Australian government prosecute Fortescue, in a letter to Minister for Aboriginal Affairs Ben Wyatt, reviewed by Reuters.

 “We sincerely hope that you and the next Minister for Aboriginal Affairs decide to send a message to the mining industry about the importance of protecting our Indigenous heritage.”